-The Superintendent or designee, using input from coaches and sponsors of extracurricular activities, shall develop a conduct code for all participants in extracurricular activities consistent with Board policy.
-The conduct code shall: (1) require participants in extracurricular activities to conduct themselves at all times, including after school and on days when school is not in session, and whether on and off school property, as good citizens and exemplars of their school, and (2) notify participants that failure to abide by it could result in removal from the activity.
-The conduct code shall be reviewed by the Building Principal periodically at his or her discretion and presented to the Board of Education.
+Additionally, the Superintendent or designee, using input from coaches and sponsors of extracurricular activities, shall develop a conduct code for all participants in extracurricular activities consistent with Board policy.
+The conduct code shall: (1) require participants in extracurricular activities to conduct themselves at all times, including after school and on days when school is not in session, and whether on or off school property; (2) emphasize that hazing and bullying activities are strictly prohibited; and (3) notify participants that failure to abide by it could result in removal from the activity.
+The conduct code shall be reviewed by the Building Principal periodically at his or her discretion and presented to the Board.
+Participants in extracurricular activities must abide by the conduct code for the activity and Board policy 7:190, Student Behavior.
+All coaches and sponsors of extracurricular activities shall annually review the conduct code with participants and provide participants with a copy.
+In addition, coaches and sponsors of interscholastic athletic programs shall provide instruction on steroid abuse prevention to students in grades 7 through 12 participating in these programs